2019–2020 Performance Schedule

 340 Jackson Avenue, Mineola, New York 11501

-Our 69th concert season begins on Sunday, December 18, 2016 when we are once again guests of the Nassau Pops Symphony Orchestra for their Christmas Concert at Chaminade High School.
-Under the direction of Maestro Louis Panacciulli, the Pops has presented a free Christmas Concert in Mineola and for 30 years, and the Mineola Choral Society has always been privileged to be a part of this joyous event.
-This free, SRO concert features inspiring and exciting orchestral arrangements of the music of the season, and the Choral Society joins the orchestra in selections from Handel’s Messiah, and a number of songs and carols.
+Our 72nd concert season opens on Sunday, December 15, 2019 when we are once again guests of the Nassau Pops Symphony Orchestra for their Christmas Concert at Chaminade High School.
+Under the direction of Maestro Louis Panacciulli, the Pops has presented a free Christmas Concert in Mineola for 33 years, and the Mineola Choral Society has always been privileged to be a part of this joyous event.
+The concert features inspiring and exciting orchestral arrangements of the music of the season, and the Choral Society joins the orchestra in selections from Handel’s Messiah, along with a number of songs and carols.